ruttl/bug-tracking-react-native/README.md

 ## Introduction

-Welcome to the official Bug Tracking React Native library provided by [ruttl](https://ruttl.com/mobile-app-feedback/).
-The Bug Tracking React Native library is an open-source project, and we'd love to see your contributions!
+Welcome to the official Bug Tracking React Native component provided by [ruttl](https://ruttl.com/mobile-app-feedback/).
+The Bug Tracking React Native component is an open-source project, and we'd love to see your contributions!

 ## Quick Start Guide
-Ruttl's Bug Tracking React Native library is a re-usable component built around ruttl’s bug tracking ecosystem.
+Ruttl's Bug Tracking React Native component is a re-usable component built around ruttl’s bug tracking ecosystem.
 Check out our [official website](https://ruttl.com/mobile-app-feedback/) for more in depth information.

 ### Step 1: Installation
 Under your app's root directory, run